jasonfiammetta/Forum-Server/README.md

 I want to create an app where Users can talk to each other by posting on a Forum.

-Users can sign in with a secure password, and can sign out manually, or exit the page.
+Users can log in with a secure password, and can log out manually, or exit the page.
 Users can send messages to a forum and read messages from a forum.
 Users can delete their accounts.
 Users can edit their own posts.